 Our commitment to our Christian heritage (founded in partnership with the Reformed Church in America) points us to the deepest engagement in academics and in life.

-- 95% was in the workforce or graduate school within six months
+- 73% were employed and 23% were in graduate school within six months

 Through decades of growth and changes, we’ve stayed true to the things that make us who we are: